Suppressing Decoherence in Quantum Plasmonic Systems by Spectral Hole Burning Effect: Abstract

 \section{Abstract}

-The plasmonic systems suffer from a significant degree of decoherence from the intrinsic large dissipative and radiative damping mechanisms.
-Here we demonstrate that this restrictive drawback can be mitigated by hybridizing the plasmonic system with an emitter ensemble of inhomogeneously-broadened transition frequencies.
-We find that the coherent time of Rabi oscillation of the hybrid system is significantly increased by burning two narrow spectral holes in the spectral density of the emitter ensemble.
-The spectral hole burning technique paves the way for the practical use of the hybrid quantum plasmonic systems for the processing of quantum information.
+Quantum plasmonic systems suffer from significant decoherence due to the intrinsically large dissipative and radiative dampings.
+Based on our quantum simulations $via$ a quantum tensor network algorithm, we numerically demonstrate the mitigation of this restrictive drawback by hybridizing a plasmonic nanocavity with an emitter ensemble with inhomogeneously-broadened transition frequencies.
+By burning two narrow spectral holes in the spectral density of the emitter ensemble, the coherent time of Rabi oscillation for the hybrid system is increased tenfold.
+With the suppressed decoherence, we move one step further in bringing plasmonic systems into practical quantum applications.